lkurzyniec/YellowNotes/README.md

 # YellowNotes
-Sample ASP.NET Web API project.
+Sample ASP.NET Web API project with OAuth authentication and many other extensions.

 ## Table of contents
 1. [The basics of API (CRUD)](#the-basics-of-api)